kergoth/beets-kergoth/README.rst

   ``advisory`` field on my tracks.
 - The ``zeroalbum`` plugin clears fields in albums in the database, obeying the 'zero' plugin configuration.
-- The ``splalternatives`` plugin generates the playlists from the ``smartplaylists`` plugin for the alternatives defined from the ``alternatives`` plugin, ensuring our smartplaylists are available in any defined alternatives.
-  This is far from ideal, and ``smartplaylists`` itself has some issues, particularly around performance, so I'm sticking to supplementing ``beets`` with ``rockuefort`` for the playlist generation for now.

 .. _beets: http://beets.io/